openpnp/openpnp/Motion-Planner.md

 ## Motion Planner Diagnostics

 If you have the ReferenceAdvancedMotionPlanner selected, the **Motion Planner Diagnostics** tab will be available.
 The graphical diagnostics plot the movement of all participating axes over time.
 You get Location, Velocity, Acceleration and Jerk both for the planned motion (strong lines) and their interpolation (light lines).
-Move the mouse over the graphs to read of values from the plots.
+Move the mouse over the graphs to read off values from the plots.

 The following example shows a move with Motion Blending.
-It is clearly visible, how the Z axis movement blends with the X axis movement over time.
+It is clearly visible, how the Z axis motion _blends_ with the X axis movement over time.

 ![Motion Planer Diagnostics](https://user-images.githubusercontent.com/9963310/96174107-1e381600-0f29-11eb-8e0a-9a4bd160963b.png)

--- WORK IN PROGRESS --
+**Enabled?** switches diagnostics on.
+This might add a slight CPU load penalty.

+The **Test** button plays the **Test Motion** defined on the previous tab.
+It does it forward/backward, alternating.

+**Planned [s]** indicates how long the move would take as planned, in seconds.
+This is always available.

+**Actual** indicated the time the move actually took, as measured, including all the overhead.
+Note, this is only available for the **Test Motion**.
+In the example screenshot you see how the move took longer than planned.
+This is due to Smoothieware not offering a queue size that is large enough.
+Motion Blending has not been proven in practice yet. (see the [pull-request for more information about this](https://github.com/openpnp/openpnp/pull/1061)).